0x0539/tap.io/README.md

 Working with tap.io
 ===================

-To get you started with tap.io, there is an example game in ```example/snake```.
+To get started with tap.io, there is an example game in ```example/snake```.
 The project is structured into three
 subdirectories:

 1. ```shared```: contains engine code shared by the client and server, the meat of the application
 2. ```client```: contains client-only code, the render javascript and the html file that hosts the game
 3. ```server```: contains server-only code, the socket.io app which also serves client code over http

-I'll walk through the example, which will hopefully get you started on your way to building your own tap.io game.

 ### Writing an Engine

-In this example, there is only one shared file, ```shared/snake-engine.js```.
+In the example game, there is only one shared file, ```shared/snake-engine.js```.
 It implements all the logic of the game.
 It defines an object called ```SnakeEngine``` that meets a specific engine interface required by the framework.

 ```
 (window || exports).SnakeEngine = (function(){